amob/benzotriazole-microcosms/QIIME2 scripts README.txt

 This readme covers the sequence file processing from duckweed cultured microbial communities.

 Use care with calling of qiime, directories, script headers.
 This will likely have to be edited.
-Not files are available, please see figshare, 10.6084/m9.figshare.20311758.
-Raw input files to sequence analysis and selected intermediate files are provided there. gg_13_8_otus.tar.gz in the inputs folder must be unzipped before running script 03_fitNB_tax_filtertaxTabAndSeq_LmbBZ17.sh
+Not all files are available, please see figshare, 10.6084/m9.figshare.20311758.
+Raw input files to sequence analysis and selected intermediate files are provided at that figshare DOI. gg_13_8_otus.tar.gz in the inputs folder must be unzipped before running script 03_fitNB_tax_filtertaxTabAndSeq_LmbBZ17.sh